RosoVRgarden/VRgarden-tutorials/VRgarden_terrain.md

 9. Go back to the menu and choose <b>Paint Texture</b>.
 Go to Layers and Add Layer.</p>
 Choose any layers or <i>Grass_Moss</i> for example.
 You can double click on the name of the layer to change some of the parameters such as the normal.
 You want to zoom in on the texture to see the actual result.

-10. You can create you own layer in the <b>Create New Layer</b> option below such as the <i>Ground Plant</i> from one of the packages you have installed at the beginning.</p>
+10. You can create you own layer in the <b>Create New Layer</b> option below such as the <i>Ground Plant</i> from one of the packages you have installed at the beginning.

 <p align="left"><img src="images/terrain06.jpg"/></p>